-Plants and animals develop ways to protect themselves from fire.

-Fire is a useful tool to help protect our forest resources, homes and property.

-Fire helps to shape the ecosystems which have developed in Florida.

-Man can use fires to imitate nature.

-Fire, despite its many important uses, poses many dangers and we must prepare for them.

-Certain steps must be taken to protect our life and property.
+- Plants and animals develop ways to protect themselves from fire. - Fire is a useful tool to help protect our forest resources, homes and property. - Fire helps to shape the ecosystem. - Man can use fires to imitate nature. - Fire, despite its important uses, poses many dangers that we must prepare for. - Certain steps must be taken to protect our life and property.